 The Athletic Equality Index was developed as a way to measure LGBTQ inclusion policies and practices in collegiate athletic spaces.
 Launched in 2017 and updated in 2019, this first-of-its-kind report provided a comprehensive look at how member programs of the NCAA Power Five conferences are supporting their LGBTQ student-athletes, coaches, administrators, staff, and fans.
 To do this, a scale was developed that scored the implementation and accessibility of nine critical LGBTQ-inclusive policies and best practices.
 To view the full 2019 report and explore its findings and recommendations, click here.
 Continue on this page for a high-level view of the 2019 data.

-Researchers performed a comprehensive audit of handbooks, policy manuals, campus materials, social media, news sources and more in order to identify the outlined policies and practices.
-Scores were sent to conference and individual school leadership weeks prior to the public launch of the AEI, allowing schools the opportunity to review their assigned score and implement or make accessible any policies or efforts to maximize their scores.
-Scores will continue to be updated as schools make changes to their policies and practices, and/or continue to increase the accessibility of their efforts.
+Researchers performed a comprehensive audit of handbooks, policy manuals, and campus materials to identify the outlined policies and practices.
+Scores were sent to individual school leadership prior to the public launch of the AEI, allowing schools the opportunity to review their assigned score and implement or make accessible any policies or efforts to maximize their scores.
+Scores will be periodically updated as schools make changes to their policies and practices, and/or continue to increase the accessibility of their efforts.

 If you are either affiliated with a currently scored program and want to submit updates that have been made, or if you’re affiliated with a program that hasn’t yet been scored in the Athletic Equality Index, you can fill out a self-report form and upload relevant documentation at this link.

 We hope that the Athletic Equality Index will act as a resource and catalyst needed for institutions to continue their pursuit of proactive LGBTQ-inclusive policies and practices.
 We believe that everyone should have equal access, opportunity and experience in sport, regardless of sexual orientation, gender identity, or gender expression — and are committed to producing resources that aid and support institutions to support that right.